anmolpreetd7/Terraform-Solaris/README.md

 # Terraform-Solaris
-This Terraform code creates virtual machine, with network configuration and virtual disk on VmWare ESXi.
+This Terraform code creates virtual machine with network configuration and virtual disk on VmWare ESXi.